denis-beurive/stegano-mime1/README.md

 You cannot read it!
 ```

-You can print information about the previously create session:
+You can print information about the previously created session:

 ```
 umail.exe info-session first-session